vikram42003/bookit-backend/README.md

 This project was built as an internship screening assignment for Highway Delite

+The frontend of the app is hosted at - https://bookit-backend-vke3.onrender.com \
+Github repo for the frontend - https://github.com/vikram42003/bookit-experiences-and-slots

 ## Features

 - **Experience Management**: CRUD operations for travel experiences.